fraunhofer-izi/Living-Drugs-Wiki/wiki/Home/Pipelines/CERTOMICS-Pipeline/Documentation/reference_building.md

 # Reference Building

+!!! info
+    To understand how the parameters are defined and used, take a look at the decision-making process: [reference_building](../../../../images/pipelines/CERTOMICS/Pipeline_options.drawio.svg)

 ## When is a reference built?

 Depending on the input parameters, the process checks whether a gene expression reference has already been built or needs to be built on the fly.
 If a prebuilt reference is available and the `--gene_expression_reference` parameter is set, the process uses it and skips reference generation.
 Otherwise, the pipeline proceeds to build a new reference based on the provided input.